 The emergence of clinical decision support tools is a game-changer in patient care.
 They enable easier access to patient information and aggregate relevant patient data from disparate sources in one place.
 New clinical decision support solutions allow experts from various disciplines – oncologists, radiologists, surgeons, pathologists, nurse navigators and social care workers – to make more confident and timely decisions on the best possible treatment plans for their patients.

-In this interview, Prof. Soo Kee Chee and Dr. Omar Chugtai highlight how digital tools are enhancing health systems in their countries.
+In this interview, Professor Soo Khee Chee and Dr Omar Chughtai highlight how digital tools are enabling innovative oncology solutions and enhancing health systems in their countries.